Rocketmakers/api-hooks/README.md

 NOTE:

-- What does it meant when we say cache is "invalidated"?
+- What does it mean when we say cache is "invalidated"?
 If there is a component rendered with a `useQuery` referencing the invalidated cache, then a new request for the data will fire immediately once the associated mutation is successful.
 If there is _not_ a component rendered with a `useQuery` referencing the invalidated cache, then any stored cache will simply be marked as invalid so that a new request will be fired in the event that a `useQuery` is mounted that references it.
 - The config in the above example is defined at "endpoint level", meaning that these behaviors will apply to all associated hooks throughout the application.
 This is the recommended approach for `cacheKey` and `refetchQuery` config, because it means we don't need to remember to add these settings in every component which references this data.
 If need be though, all of this config can also be passed at "hook level."
 - As well as `cacheKeyFromMutationParam`, a refetch query can also be defined with a `cacheKeyValue` property containing a hard value for the `cacheKey` to invalidate, this is more commonly used at "hook level" rather than endpoint level.
 - If your `cacheKeyFromMutationParam` is inside an object being passed to the mutation, rather than a top level parameter, a function can also be passed to retrieve it, just like a normal `cacheKey`, for example: